Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 Buying currency in the UK

-If getting the best rate is your main concern, it’s better to wait to exchange your Pounds till you arrive at your destination — you’ll get more for your money exchanging at a bank or exchange office in Southeast Asia.
-Laos kip (LAK) and Burmese kyat (MMK) are difficult to find in the UK.
-The following financial institutions can sell you foreign cash.
+If getting the best rate is your main concern, it’s better to wait to exchange your pounds until you arrive at your destination — you’ll get more for your money exchanging at a bank or exchange office in Southeast Asia.
+Laos kip (LAK) and Myanmar kyat (MMK) are difficult to find in the UK.

 Why you’ll need a combination of travel money options